BEP Execution

 Effects

 Effects are actions that run automatically when a transition occurs.
 When the engine advances a workflow instance from one step to the next, any effects attached to that transition fire immediately after.
 A common use is notifications: when a step is completed, the relevant team members are informed automatically.
-But effects can do anything: update an external system, create a record, trigger an action in another tool.

 Effects are defined in the BEP and implemented in the runtime.
 The BEP declares what effects exist and which transitions trigger them.
 The runtime contains the actual code that carries them out.